 Here in our practice, we deal with our fair share of contentious divorces involving angry couples.
 But it isn’t always that way.

-“There always are couples who don’t hate each other, they just simply don’t wish to be together any longer and they seek a clean break that doesn’t leave either party emotionally scarred for life,” says San Diego divorce lawyer John Griffith.
+“There always are couples who don’t hate each other, they just simply don’t wish to be together any longer and they seek a clean break that doesn’t leave either party emotionally scarred for life,” says divorce attorney John Griffith.
 “We have helped plenty of clients move through the process of legal separation and later, divorce through agreements and mediation.”

 Yes, before conscious uncoupling, the courts have provided avenues for couples to part amicably.
 The state of California makes it possible for couples to settle divorce disputes with an agreement or a court order.
 We help clients remain in the driver’s seat when it comes to resolving their family law issues by assisting them in reaching agreements on disputed issues.

 Even though it may sound silly to some, we actually like what conscious uncoupling stands for.
 Some marriage experts view conscious uncoupling not just as a kinder, gentler path to divorce, but also of acknowledging that the relationship also had its successes, according to an International Business Times article written in August.
 It’s also done with the notion of protecting the children involved.